 Charlton deSaussure is a leader in both public finance law and the Charleston community.

 As a public finance attorney, he has served as bond counsel for political subdivisions in the issuance of both tax-exempt and taxable borrowings for over 40 years.

 Charlton has helped find financing solutions for public/private partnerships such as:

-- • Approximately $700 million FHA-insured revenue bonds for the Medical University Hospital Authority in connection with a more than $1 billion dollar capital improvement plan
+- • Approximately $700 million FHA-insured hospital revenue bonds in connection with a more than $1 billion dollar capital improvement plan

 - • Tax increment financing bonds critical to urban revitalization efforts throughout SC